osuosl/iam/docs/source/development/test_data.rst

 a large amount of test data.
 A good selection would include clients with different combinations of resources.

-By default this will export all measuremnt data collected in the last 60 days.
+By default this will export all measurement data collected in the last 60 days.

 **Usage**